 - When thoroughly cooled, remove from the pans.

-- Optional: Slice each cake into two layers (total of four layers) for a mega layer cake, as pictured.
+- Optional: You can slice each cake into two layers (total of four layers) for a mega layer cake, as pictured.
+I was feeling extra crazy when I decorated this birthday cake.
+Haha!
 Stick with two for an easier cake construction.

 Dog-Friendly Cake Making Tips and Tricks